Tarek-L/NASCII/README.md

 ## ⇁  NEOVIM CONFIG

 Modular, fast, extensible and ASCII.
-Focused on beinf fast and ugly.
-For someone who can use the computer.
+Focused on being fast and ugly. (" not the fastest ") For someone who can use the computer.

 [![Neovim](https://img.shields.io/badge/Neovim-0.9+-green.svg?style=for-the-badge\&logo=neovim)](https://neovim.io)